Enter Excel Formulas Easily with These Useful Tips

 4. Quickly change relative cell references to absolute references

 The default type of cell reference in Excel is relative (if a formula is copied, it will change relative to the location it is copied).
 For example, A1 is a relative reference.
 If you don't want a cell reference in a formula to change when you copy it, you can make it absolute by adding dollar signs ($) in front of the column and row number.
 For example, $A$1 is an absolute reference and will not change when copied.
 To quickly change the selected cells in a formula you are editing to absolute references, press F4.

 If you copy and paste a formula to a new location, normally all relative cell addresses (such as B1) will change relative to the location the formula is copied.
 One option is to change the relative references to absolute references.
-Alternatively, if you don’t want the formula using relative cell addresses to change, you can change the formula to text temporarily and then copy using drag and drop to keep cell addresses unchanged.
+Alternatively, if you don't want the formula using relative cell addresses to change, you can change the formula to text temporarily and then copy using the Drag and Drop pointer to keep cell addresses unchanged.

-To change a formula to text temporarily, in the cell or Formula Bar, enter an apostrophe (‘) at the beginning of the formula and press Enter.
-To use drag and drop to copy, position the cursor on the border of the cell with the formula (the pointer will change to four arrows), press Control and the left mouse button and drag the cell containing the formula to a new location, then release Control and the mouse button.
-Change the formula back to normal by removing the apostrophe (‘) and pressing Enter.
+To change a formula to text temporarily, in the cell or Formula Bar, enter an apostrophe (') at the beginning of the formula and press Enter.
+To use drag and drop to copy, position the cursor on the border of the cell with the formula (the pointer will change to four arrows which is the Drag and Drop Pointer), press Control and the left mouse button and drag the border of the cell containing the formula to a new location, then release Control and the mouse button.
+Change the formula back to normal by removing the apostrophe (') and pressing Enter.